 There you go, you’re now holding a

 Bucket with 100 shiny new tokens.

 Combining, Splitting, and Transferring Resources

 Bucket and eventually stored in a

-Vault by the end of execution.
+Vault (or burned) by the end of execution.
 Each

 Vault only holds resources of the same type (ie. the same resource definition).

 You can split or combine quantities of resources, respectively, using the

 You may also query the quantity of resources within a